-- 5.1.1 The density of sea buckthorn in area 1 prevented a walkover survey of the site before the mechanical excavators moved in (See Photo 1). - 5.1.2 The buckthorn was cleared using a mechanical excavator equipped with a tree shear attachment (See Photo 2).
-The plants were cut at ground level leaving the roots and stumps remaining, the arisings were removed from the area to the nearby fisherman's car park for chipping. - 5.1.3 As areas were cleared of buckthorn it was possible to carry out a walkover survey.
-Although some detritus was left behind (Photo 3) any upstanding archaeological remains should have been visible. - 5.1.4 No archaeological remains were observed in Area 1.
+- 5.1.1 The density of sea buckthorn to be removed in Area 1 prevented a walkover survey of the site before the mechanical excavators moved in (Photo 1). - 5.1.2 The buckthorn was removed using mechanical excavators equipped with tree shear attachment (Photo 2).
+The plants were cut at ground level leaving the roots and stumps.
+The arisings were removed to a nearby car park for mulching using a tracked telehandler with a grabbing attachment. - 5.1.3 As areas were cleared of buckthorn it was possible to carry out a walkover survey.
+Although some detritus was left behind (Photo 3) any upstanding archaeological remains should have been visible. - 5.1.4 No archaeological remains were observed post-clearance in Area 1 (Photo 4). - 5.1.5 While observing the mulching of arisings from a footpath overlooking the car park, a number of archaeological features were seen in the dunes (Photos 5-6).
+A pair of rectangular concrete blocks, with the remains of iron fixings at each end, and a pair of iron bars set into concrete plinths represent the remains of possible WW2 defensive structures.
+These were recorded in the Dyfed HER (PRNs 129713 & 129714).